Jflores427/12x12-Sudoku/README.md

 As addressed within the Project Overview, this project is comprised of 144 Cells based on the standard rules of Sudoku.
 As such, you can expect to play a standard game of 12 x 12 Sudoku, based on the 5 default boards already provided.
 Once you run the .EXE file, you can exit the game by pressing (q) or check the current status of the board by pressing (p).
+In addition, numbers, such as 10, 11, and 12, are expressed in Hexadecimal, in the form of A, B, and C, respectively.

 ## Known Bugs
 1) Changing the values of the yellow characters engenders an erroneous game-state.
+2) Uppercase letter inputs are not registered (A, B, C).

 ## Prerequisities
 A Working Knowledge of x8086 Assembly Language to understand the instructions presented in the .asm file.